glowkeeper/Markdown-with-References/README.md

-# Scrivener (Markdown) With BibTeX References Via Zotero
+# Scrivener (Markdown) With BibTeX References Using Zotero

 If you find yourself writing lots of academic papers, then it's important you use writing and referencing tools that work well together.